necolas/issue-guidelines/README.md

    extremely simple and immediately viewable example of the issue.

-4. **Include a live example** &mdash; provide a link to your reduced test case when appropriate (e.g. if the issue is related to frond-end technologies).
+4. **Include a live example** &mdash; provide a link to your reduced test case when appropriate (e.g. if the issue is related to front-end technologies).
    Please use [jsFiddle](http://jsfiddle.net) to host examples.

 Please try to be as detailed as possible in your report too.
 What is your